 St. Paul's Kindergarten is a loving caring environment where God's Word is always present.
 We pray through the guidance of the Holy Spirit, our love and trust in our Savior will grow and begin to build a strong foundation for our entire life.
 Much readiness work will be taught with basic groundwork provided for a smooth realistic transition to first grade.
 A newsletter will be sent home every week giving you some knowledge of our accomplishments for the week.
 Snack time is after recess and each child should bring a snack from home.
-Milk will be served at snack time if ordered for the entire year on Orientation Day.
 If you have any questions always feel free to call and talk to the teacher.
 Please remember us in your prayers.

-Requirements:

-Entrance age requirement: age 5 by September 1st State law requires all immunizations by the first day of school.
+Requirements: Entrance age requirement: age 5 by September 1st